Newcastle Australia Information

 Media

 Newcastle is served by a daily newspaper (Newcastle Herald) and several weeklies (including Newcastle Star).
-In addition, several of the outlying communities, including Cessnock and Maitland have newspapers of their own.
+In addition, several of the outlying communities, including Cessnock and Maitland, have newspapers of their own.

 The city is also served by several local radio stations, including those owned by the ABC and SBS.